ENCCS/gpu-programming/content/6-language-support.rst

 ufunc (gufunc) decorator
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Using ufuncs (and generalized ufuncs) is the easist way to run on a GPU with Numba,
+Using ufuncs (and generalized ufuncs) is the easiest way to run on a GPU with Numba,
 and it requires minimal understanding of GPU programming.
 Numba ``@vectorize``
 will produce a ufunc-like object.
 This object is a close analog but not fully compatible
 with a regular NumPy ufunc.
 Generating a ufunc for GPU requires the explicit